 In February 2016, the FASB issued ASU No. 2016-02, "Leases".
 The new standard will require most leases to be recognized on the balance sheet which will increase reported assets and liabilities.
 Lessor accounting remains substantially similar to current guidance.
 The new standard is effective for annual and interim periods in fiscal years beginning after December 15, 2018, which for us is the first quarter of 2019 and mandates a modified retrospective transition method.
-We do not intend to early adopt, and are currently assessing the impact of this update, but preliminarily believe that its adoption will not have a material impact on our consolidated financial statements.
+The Company is in the process of implementing changes to its systems and processes in conjunction with its review of lease agreements.
+The Company will adopt ASU 2016-02 effective January 1, 2019 and expects to elect certain available transitional practical expedients.